Ferrari 333SP Chassis 001, Engine 001::

 Torque: 380 lbft @ 9000 rpm

-Gearbox: Ferrari sequential 6-speed gearbox, carbon fibre
+Gearbox: Ferrari sequential 6-speed gearbox, carbon fibre clutch

 Steering: rack and pinion